Deepak747884/Identification-and-Characterization-of-Emotions/README.md

 Stanford Data Objects:
 https://stanfordnlp.github.io/stanfordnlp/data_objects.html#document

-Use StanfordCoreNLP Library instead of StanfordNLP as Core is extendive and has Java support.
+Use StanfordCoreNLP Library instead of StanfordNLP as Core is extensive and has Java support.